Active Multi-Object Exploration and Recognition via Tactile Whiskers: Autonomous Tactile Exploration

-The contour tracing (CT) is the most commonly found movement for object recognition performed by blind people \cite{zhang2018image}.
-The contour tracing is a greedy policy for sampling contours of objects during autonomous exploration, which is capable of gathering additional information about the occupancy state being enclosed by the path.
+The contour tracing is the most commonly found motion for object recognition performed by blind people \cite{zhang2018image}. {\revcolor{red}The key insight presented in this section is that contour tracing allows to boost the exploration efficiency greedily by having additional information about the occupancy state being enclosed by the path, which is proved as follows. }

 \textbf{Proposition 1}: Contour tracing brings a higher information acquisition rate than a \textit{pure exploration policy} (an iterative process that collects information about areas that have not been explored up to that iteration \cite{shyam2019model}) for closed tracing paths.